 Trump shares First Lady Melania’s letter to Putin as he rages over coverage of Alaska summit

-First lady’s letter tells Putin ‘it is time’ to end war and appeals to Russian leader to think of children impacted by the fighting
+First lady’s letter tells Putin ‘it is time’ to end war and appeals to Russian leader on common ground ‘as parents’ to think of children impacted by the fighting

-President Donald Trump has posted the full letter from First Lady Melania that he hand-delivered to Russia’s Vladimir Putin at Friday’s summit in Alaska regarding the fate of the Ukraine war.
+The president has posted the full letter from First Lady Melania Trump that he hand-delivered to Russia’s Vladimir Putin at Friday’s summit in Alaska regarding the fate of the Ukraine war.

-“In protecting the innocence of these children, you will do more than serve Russia alone — you serve humanity itself,” the letter reads.
+“In protecting the innocence of these children, you will do more than serve Russia alone — you serve humanity itself,” Trump wrote.
 “Such a bold idea transcends all human division, and you, Mr. Putin, are fit to implement this vision with the stroke of the pen today.
 It is time.”

 Senator Chris Murphy, the ranking Democratic member of the Foreign Affairs subcommittee on European security cooperation, said the VIP welcome for Putin gave the Russian “everything he wanted” and was an “embarrassment for the United States.”

-"It's incredible how the Fake News violently distorts the TRUTH when it comes to me," Trump wrote in an earlier post.
+"It's incredible how the Fake News violently distorts the TRUTH when it comes to me," Trump wrote on Truth Social Sunday.
 "There is NOTHING I can say or do that would lead them to write or report honestly about me."

 "If I got Russia to give up Moscow as part of the Deal, the Fake News, and their PARTNER, the Radical Left Democrats, would say I made a terrible mistake and a very bad deal,” he wrote in another.